 • Date Separating character – When compiling the date, this character separates the start and end dates if the event starts and finishes on different days and defaults to a double dash with a space on both sides.

 • Date format – If the date mark-up field is left empty, when compiling the date, this is how you’d like your date to be formatted.
-This should be a string represetation of the date according to PHP/WordPress ™’ date formatting parameters. i.e. “l F j, Y”.
+This should be a string represetation of the date according to PHP/Wordpress’ date formatting parameters. i.e. “l F j, Y”.
 See here.

 • Time format – If the date mark-up field is left empty, when compiling the date, this is how you’d like your time to be formatted.
-This should be a string represetation of the time according to PHP/WordPress ™’ date formatting parameters. i.e. “g:ia”.
+This should be a string represetation of the time according to PHP/Wordpress’ date formatting parameters. i.e. “g:ia”.
 See here.

-Copyright © 2010 Ternstyle Inc. All rights reserved.
+Copyright © 2018 Ternstyle LLC.
+All rights reserved.